Harry A. Marmer

-Harry A. Marmer (June 21, 1885 – November 5, 1953) was a Russian Empire-born American engineer, mathematician and oceanographer who was a career employee of the United States Coast and Geodetic Survey.
+Harry A. Marmer (June 21, 1885 – November 5, 1953) was a Russian-born American engineer, mathematician and oceanographer who was a career employee of the United States Coast and Geodetic Survey.
 He was an internationally recognized expert on tides and currents.

 Early life

 Harry Aaron Marmer was born in Proskuriv in the Russian Empire (now Khmelnytskyi, Ukraine) on June 21, 1885, the son of Isaac Dove (or Baer) Marmer (or Marnier) and the former Rechoma Segal.
 He emigrated to the United States in 1889.
 After primary and secondary education in public schools in New Jersey, he graduated Phi Beta Kappa from Rutgers College in 1907 with a Bachelor of Science degree in engineering.

 After graduation, he worked as an assistant engineer for the Cape May Real Estate Company from June to November 1907.

 Career

 Leaving the real estate company, Marmer accepted a position as a mathematician with the United States Coast and Geodetic Survey's Division of Tides and Currents in 1907.
 He became Chief Tidal Mathematician and Chief of the Section of Field Work of the division.
 In 1920, he became assistant chief of the Division of Tides and Currents, a post he held until his retirement.
 He returned to Rutgers to earn a master's degree, which he received in 1931.

 During his long career, Marmer gained international recognition as an expert on tides, currents, tidal datum planes, and related oceanographic subjects.
 He established tide stations in the United States, in South America, and on the islands of the Pacific Ocean, taking particular pride in the ones at the Strait of Magellan and Guadalcanal.

 For the Coast and Geodetic Survey, Marmer wrote Tides and Currents in New York Harbor, Coastal Currents along the Pacific Coast of the United States, Tidal Datum Planes, and Chart Datums.
 He also wrote numerous articles on tides, currents, and general oceanography in various journals and magazines in the United States and other countries.
 He was the author of two books, The Tide and The Sea, which became standard texts on their subjects.
 His publications were considered so authoritative that the United States Supreme Court used them in cases involving riparian rights.

 Marmer's career of nearly 46 years with the Coast and Geodetic Survey ended with his retirement at the end of August 1953.